kailaisun/kailaisun.github.io/_pages/about.md

 - *2019.10* The first prize of Tsinghua University Comprehensive Excellent Scholarship
 - *2018.06*	Outstanding graduates of Beijing ordinary colleges and universities (Top 1%)
+- *2022* Best Researcher Award for the contribution and honourable achievement in innovative research.
+International Research Awards on New Science Inventions NESIN 2022 Awards.
 - *2015.11*	The second prize of the 7th National College Students Mathematics Competition
 - *2016.06* The first prize in the Beijing Division of the 2016 National Mathematical Contest in Modeling for College Students
 - *2015.11* The first prize of the first engineering design expression competition of BUPT (Top 1%)